chandler-barlow/controller-interceptor/README.md

 ### Tracing

 The trace ids are of the format `X-Trace-Id`.
 The instanceId is generated when the server starts, and the requestId is generated when the route is called.
-This allows for tracaing calls to specific routes as well as tracing requests to a specific instance of a service.
+This allows for tracing calls to specific routes as well as tracing requests to a specific instance of a service.

 ### requestInfo